Drugged Driving THC Fact Page – OUID Lawyer

-Grand Rapids Criminal Defense Lawyer
+Grand Rapids Operating Influence of Marijuana Defense Lawyer

-In cases involving low alcohol readings under .08 or someone who is allegedly impaired by prescription drugs, the prosecuting attorney must prove actual impairment of the driver beyond a reasonable doubt.
+In cases involving low alcohol readings under .08 or someone who is impaired by prescription drugs, the prosecuting attorney must prove impairment of the driver beyond a reasonable doubt.
 Impairment can be shown by evidence the driver was weaving, driving over the fog line, erratic driving, failure to use headlights, speeding, and failure on the roadside sobriety tests.
 A jury would deliberate and have to decide whether the state or local prosecutor had proved impairment beyond a reasonable doubt.

 How Long after I Smoke Marijuana Will Active THC be in my Body?

 There is no easy answer.
-There is some scientific support that shows that smoking cannabis acutely impairs driving abilities for the first hour.
+There is some scientific support that shows that smoking cannabis acutely affects driving abilities for the first hour.
 Active THC levels begin drop over the next two hours, followed by a residual period which lasts 2-3 or more hours.
 If marijuana is orally ingested, THC levels peak 2-3 hours later.

 Active THC vs 11-Carboxy-THC.

 The Michigan Supreme Court (People v Feezel, 2010) ruled that the marijuana metabolite “11-carboxy-THC” (the substance that stays in your body for up to 28 days) was a ‘derivative’ of marijuana As a derivative, 11-carboxy-THC is not a Schedule 1 controlled substance.
 Thus, a person who only has the metabolite cannot be prosecuted for zero tolerance drugged driving.
 Thus it not illegal to drive with 11-carboxy-THC metabolite in your body in Michigan.
 But be aware that driving with the marijuana metabolite is still illegal in many states.